 # Understand score status

-> Every score moves through a lifecycle from entry to verification.
-Here's what each status means and what you can do at each stage.
+> Every score carries a status that tells you where it stands, from not yet entered to final.
+Here's what each one means and what you can do at each stage.

 ## Prerequisites